Do you want to know how the rich get away with paying little to no taxes, while many others overpay on their taxes?

 Like, do you REALLY want to know?

-Well here it is – Tax Credits and Tax Incentives!
+Well, here it is – Tax credits and tax incentives!

-And while I can’t tell you if those stories are true or not, or whether or not they’re committing fraud or not… I can tell you for a FACT that there are incentives BAKED into the tax law that allows businesses and individuals to save on their taxes.
+…we can tell you for a FACT that there are incentives BAKED into the tax law that allows businesses and individuals to save on their taxes.

 See, what most people don’t understand is that the government uses the tax code to motivate people to take actions related to their economic agenda.